 Authors: This blog was contributed by Spencer Koch, an offensive security expert, and Altaz Valani, Director of Insights Research, Security Compass.

-Disclaimer: All value stream images have been sourced from The Open Group.
+Disclaimer: We have sourced all value stream images from The Open Group.